MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/monitor-query-readme.md

 ### Prerequisites

-- Python 3.7 or later
+- Python 3.9 or later
 - An [Azure subscription][azure_subscription]
-- A [TokenCredential](https://learn.microsoft.com/python/api/azure-core/azure.core.credentials.tokencredential?view=azure-python) implementation, such as an [Azure Identity library credential type](https://learn.microsoft.com/python/api/overview/azure/identity-readme?view=azure-python#credential-classes).
 - To query Logs, you need one of the following things:
   - An [Azure Log Analytics workspace][azure_monitor_create_using_portal]
   - An Azure resource of any kind (Storage Account, Key Vault, Cosmos DB, etc.)
-- To query Metrics, you need an Azure resource of any kind (Storage Account, Key Vault, Cosmos DB, etc.).

 ### Install the package